tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 GPU servers almost always come in deployments of 4 or 8 GPUs per node, so using 3 GPUs would be wasteful because that would lead to one GPU in the server being entirely unused in a lot of circumstances.
 Hence, we jump from 2 to 4 GPUs for a single model instance right away.

-Let’s assume then we will run the Llama 3.3 70B on 4 H100s.
+Let’s assume then we will run the Llama 3.3 70B on 4 H100 cards.
 There are two main ways to run large-scale AI models on multiple GPUs:

 - Pipeline parallel
 - Tensor parallel